Shub17-code/E-commerce/README.md

 ### 🤝 Contributing

 We welcome contributions from developers of all experience levels!
-Help us improve **Quicklet** by fixing bugs, adding features, or refining the UI/UX.
+Help us improve **E-Commerce** by fixing bugs, adding features, or refining the UI/UX.

 #### 🔧 How to Contribute